Hatti Gold Mines: Long-distance bus routes

 The Karnataka State Road Transport Corporation (KSRTC) runs a bus service to other cities and villages.
 There are also various private bus services.

 Railways

-Raichur is the nearest railway station to Hatti and Raichur is served by a major rail line and is well connected by trains to all major parts of India such as Bangalore, Mumbai, Delhi, Chennai, Hyderabad, Ahmedabad, Trivandrum, Kanyakumari, Pune, Bhopal and Agra.
+Raichur is the nearest railway station to Hutti and Raichur is served by a major rail line and is well connected by trains to all major parts of India such as Bangalore, Mumbai, Delhi, Chennai, Hyderabad, Ahmedabad, Trivandrum, Kanyakumari, Pune, Bhopal and Agra.